phenriquep00/atlas/README.md

 # atlas

 ## command line interface assistant

+### a text based assistent with easy to build commands and plugins

+*only available for linux (as of yet)